jidongxiao/CSCI1200-DataStructures/hws/09_bplus_trees/README.md

 In this assignment you will develop a program to manage the products for an online shopping platform, let's call this program New York Shopping.
 Please read the entire handout before starting to code the assignment.

-It is highly recommended that before you begin coding, you practice constructing a couple of trees by hand and then checking your work with [this online visualization tool](https://www.cs.usfca.edu/~galles/visualization/BPlusTree.html).
+It is highly recommended that before you begin coding, you practice constructing a couple of B+ trees by hand and then checking your work with [this online visualization tool](https://www.cs.usfca.edu/~galles/visualization/BPlusTree.html).

 ## Learning Objectives